DrewKestell/BloogBot/README.md

 # BloogBot

+Join the [BloogBot Discord Server](https://discord.gg/S4tvykaGcJ) to chat with other folks hacking on BloogBot!

 BloogBot is an in-process bot for the original Vanilla (v 1.12.1) and Burning Crusade (v 2.4.3) clients.

 I have written extensively about the project [on my website](https://drewkestell.us/Article/6/Chapter/1).